Magnetized Thick Disks around Boson Stars: Conclusion

 In the case of highly relativistic boson stars we observe some qualitatively new features induced by the magnetic field.
 In the purely hydrodynamical case these solutions are characterized by two-centered equilibrium tori which can be either disjoint or connected by a cusp.
 We demonstrate that a sufficiently strong magnetic field can cause a transition in the disk topology.
-After a certain critical value of the magnetization parameter, some configurations lose their outer center and become one-centered.
-For other configurations the outer center does not disintegrate in the strict sense but it moves inwards and the fluid density decreases so much in this region that it becomes insignificant.
-In these cases the ratio of the maximum fluid density at the inner and outer center reaches eight orders of magnitude.
+After a certain critical value of the magnetization parameter, some configurations lose their outer density center and become one-torus solutions.
+For other configurations the outer density center does not disintegrate in the strict sense but it moves inwards and the fluid density decreases so much in this region that it becomes insignificant.
+In these cases the ratio of the maximum fluid density at the inner and outer density center reaches eight orders of magnitude.
 Another phenomenon which we observed is a shift of the predominant fluid density between the torus centers.
 Configurations in which the fluid density is concentrated at the outer center in the purely hydrodynamical case can turn into configurations with dominant matter distribution at the inner center under a sufficiently strong magnetic field.
 The described effects can be interpreted as a manifestation of the same physical behavior as for the mildly relativistic boson stars.
 They illustrate further the trend that the presence of magnetic field leads to denser and more strongly compactified equilibrium configurations which are concentrated closer to the gravitational field center.
+The non-linear evolution of the described equilibrium tori and their impact as initial conditions for the GRMHD simulations may be subject to further investigations.